scc416/draw-bar-chart/README.md

 ### selector

 Type: [Selector](https://api.jquery.com/category/selectors/)
 A string representing a selector expression to find an element for the bar chart to rendered in.
-In the html file, assign classname of `bar-chart` to this element.

 ### data